What is entitlement management?

 When should I use access packages?

 Access packages don't replace other mechanisms for access assignment.
 They're most appropriate in situations such as:

-- Migrating access policy definitions from a third party enterprise role management to Azure AD.
+- Migrating access policy definitions from a third party enterprise role management to Microsoft Entra ID.

-- Access that requires the approval of an employee's manager or other designated individuals.
+- Access that requires the approval of a person's manager or other designated individuals.